hpyproject/hpy/docs/overview.rst

 HPy is still in the early stages of development, but many big pieces are already in place.
 As on April 2022, the following milestones have been reached:

-  - few real-world Python packages have been ported to HPy API.
+  - some real-world Python packages have been ported to HPy API.
     The ports will be published soon.

   - one can write extensions which expose module-level functions, with all